KD4Z/md380tools-vm/README.md

 Be sure to read it completely before emailing questions!
 99% of all questions are answered in the installation PDF.

-You will need to download the VirtualBox Appliance image file from Dropbox.
+You will need to download the VirtualBox Appliance image file from these links:

 Link:   https://drive.google.com/file/d/0Bwoi2MrlPb3vSzlxeXFrTEVuWEU/view?usp=sharing  803 MB